unfulvio/wp-requirements/README.md

 Hi!
 I'm a little utility class that you can use in your WordPress plugin development.

 Include me in your plugin and I will check if your PHP version or the installed WordPress version is the right one.
 If not, I will let you know and you can halt your script and display a message in WordPress dashboard so the admin will know why the plugin can't be activated.

+>#### Important Note
+Use this as a template to implement your own requirements check.
+Althought the class as presented in this repository is wrapped in a `class_exist` conditional, there could be other plugin developers implementing the same class - to avoid naming collisions or duplicate classes, rename the class with a most unique prefix of your own.

 ### Usage